dmotz/trystero/README.md

 ```

 The first argument is a configuration object that requires an `appId`.
 This
-should be a completely unique identifier for your app (for the torrent and IPFS
+should be a completely unique identifier for your app (for the BitTorrent and
-strategies) or your Firebase database ID if you're using Firebase.
-The second
+IPFS strategies) or your Firebase database ID if you're using Firebase.
+The
-argument is the room name.
+second argument is the room name.

 > Why rooms?
 Browsers can only handle a limited amount of WebRTC connections at
 > a time so it's recommended to design your app such that users are divided into